Halifax Café Scientifique

 Host and Organisers

-Halifax Café Scientifique is hosted by Dean Clough and facilitated by Vic Allen of their Press and Publicity office and the staff of the Viaduct Café Bar.
-The local organisers are Paul Ruffle and Richard Peters.
+Halifax Café Scientifique is hosted by Dean Clough and facilitated by Vic Allen of their Press and Publicity office.
+The local organiser is Paul Ruffle, assisted by Richard Peters.
+The Chefs' School at the Viaduct is part of the Cooking School - the charitable training resource whose high-tech base is at Dean Clough.

 Other Café Scientifique Meetings